SHOULD YOU HIRE AN ATTORNEY OR A PARALEGAL?

 WHAT IS A PARALEGAL?

-A paralegal is an individual professionally trained to assist attorneys in various legal capacities.
+A paralegal is professionally trained to assist attorneys in various legal capacities.
 While a paralegal can sometimes perform clerical work such as filing or calendaring, that is not a paralegal’s main duty.
-The aforementioned duties typically belong to a legal assistant.
+The duties mentioned above typically belong to a legal assistant.
 A paralegal is essentially a legal assistant that is trained to perform, without limitation, the following responsibilities:

-- manage other tasks more specifically related to law and legal procedures, excepting clerical work.
+• manage other tasks more specifically related to law and legal procedures, except clerical work.

 Paralegals will often work with a wide variety of people.
 Some of their associates include attorneys, clients, witnesses, court personnel, administrative assistants, and other firm staff.
 Paralegals have strong relationships with the legal professionals they work with.
 Paralegals are often required to work with other legal professionals.
 A paralegal is, ideally, a professional, reliable, and hard-working individual.